 One of the reasons we know how vital sleep is to the heart is that patients with sleep apnea (which causes them to wake frequently throughout the night) often have compromised heart health.
 This is because without long, deep periods of rest, certain chemicals are activated that keep the body from achieving extended periods in which heart rate and blood pressure are lowered.
 Over time, this can lead to higher blood pressure during the day and a greater chance of cardiovascular problems.
 Many studies have shown the relationship between sleep apnea and cardiovascular disease.
 One found that over an eight-year period, men with severe sleep apnea were 58 percent more likely to develop congestive heart failure than men without the nighttime breathing disorder.
 But it doesn't take a severe underlying sleep disorder to see effects on the heart.
 Poor sleeping (as a result of changing work schedules or poor sleep habits, for example) can put you at risk as well.

-Heart health isn't just a concern for older adults.
 Recent research has shown that too little sleep earlier in life could take its toll as well.
 For example, in one study, adolescents who didn't sleep well were at greater risk for developing cardiovascular problems.
 Those teens had higher cholesterol levels, a higher body mass index, larger waist sizes, higher blood pressure, and an increased risk of hypertension.
 It's easy to see how these alterations in childhood health could snowball into major concerns later on, and why it's important to protect sleep at every age